jacobalberty/unifi-docker/README.md

 a Docker container simplifies the installation procedure and eliminates problems with dependencies and versions.

+This container has been tested on Ubuntu, Debian, macOS, and even Raspberry Pi hardware.
+For information about running on Windows, see [Unifi-in-Docker on Windows](#unifi-in-docker-on-windows) below.

+## Current Information

 The current version is Unifi Controller 7.1.66.
-This container has been tested on Ubuntu, Debian, macOS, and even Raspberry Pi hardware.
+There are currently no hot-fix or CVE warnings affecting Unifi Controller.

 ## Setting up, Running, Stopping, Upgrading Unifi-in-Docker